joelvdw/agelena/README.md

 Agelena is a communication library based on Bluetooth Low Energy.
 Its goal is to easily send various message types through Bluetooth LE.

-It has been developed in Kotlin for Android devices with a Android API level >= 23.
+It has been developed in Kotlin for Android devices with an Android API level >= 23.

 ## Functionalities